eecs280staff/tutorials/docs/setup_xcode.md

 <img src="images/xcode116.png" width="512px" />

 Name your file, we'll use `stats.cpp` for this example.
 Uncheck "Also create a header file".
+There's nothing wrong with using "create a header file" if your project needs it.

 <img src="images/xcode117.png" width="512px" />